LKedward/focal-docs/docs/about.md

 The goal of Focal is to provide a concise and accessible Fortran interface to the OpenCL API while retaining the full functionality thereof.
 This is desirable in Fortran which as a language provides a higher level of abstraction than C; importantly this allows scientists and engineers to focus on their domain specific problem rather than details of low-level implementation.

+The aims for Focal in particular are to:

+- remove the need to use c pointers in Fortran for the OpenCL API;
+- provide some level of type-safety through the use of typed buffer objects;
+- decrease the verbosity of the API calls while still providing the same functionality;
+- abstract away low-level details, such as buffer size in bytes, not appropriate to Fortran;
+- make it easier to write and debug OpenCL programs.

 Focal officially supports OpenCL v1.2 features.

 ## Project status